hashicorp/vagrant/website/source/docs/vagrantfile/ssh_settings.html.md

 `config.ssh.sudo_command` - The command to use when executing a command with `sudo`.
 This defaults to `sudo -E -H %c`.
 The `%c` will be replaced by the command that is being executed.

+`config.ssh.compression` - If `false`, this setting will not include the compression setting when ssh'ing into a machine.
+If this is not set, it will default to `true` and `Compression=yes` will be enabled with ssh.

+`config.ssh.dsa_authentication` - If `false`, this setting  will not include `DSAAuthentication` when ssh'ing into a machine.
+If this is not set, it will default to `true` and `DSAAuthentication=yes` will be used with ssh.